KUNJIRA2000/Access-control-System-with-GLCD/README.md

 passcode.
 If the passcode is entered correctly, shows different symbol/figure for correct authentication, which can differentiate each member otherwise shows incorrect symbol/figure in the display
-* Important interrupt routine is not needed for this part.
-* Assignment due date: this is part of the assignment for Portfolio-Project Progress and Portfolio-Project Report.